The Transformer Module 12a 5 min ▶ Narrated

 → Layer 7: KV cache

 The K and V matrices for all past tokens are cached at inference time.
 Each new decode step only computes K and V for the one new token — everything else is reused from cache.
-This is why inference is O(N) not O(N²).
+This makes each decode step O(N) instead of O(N²); generating N tokens still totals O(N²), but the cache removes the redundant recomputation that would make it O(N³).

 → Layer 1: Positional encoding